TensorCharts - Free charting webapp where you'll get to watch the whales

 Image: Ever heard of footprint charts?
 Tensorcharts are a similar idea, you will surprised how much information you can get from a single glance at the chart.

 Update: On 15 February of 2018 TensorCharts expanded the data collection from Bitfinex only to also include Binance, GDAX, BitStamp and BitMEX markets.
-If you like working with orderbook heatmaps and only basic indicators like bbands or fibs, at this point Tensorcharts are a full alternative to Cryptowatch.
+If you like working with orderbook heatmaps and only basic indicators like bbands or fibs, at this point Tensorcharts are far more than an alternative to Cryptowatch.

 The idea of TensorCharts is similar as the one behind Footprint Charts - the charts that will let you “see inside the bars” as their slogan says.
 It’s an advanced software tool particularly good for daytraders and scalpers, you can request a free demo here.